movinglinguini/Pitaya-4/README.md

 path = c0 ->[len=75; theta=-90] c1.
 ```

-That should result in the following drawing:
+That should result in the following drawing.
+Note how the second arc is thicker than in the previous drawing.

 ![alt text](./example-images/two-circles-3.png)